Production Programming with Torizon

 Installing Provisioning Data

-Now that you have obtained your provisioning data, you need to apply it.
-The idea here is that you want to create a single Torizon OS image that, when flashed to multiple devices, will allow each device to provision itself automatically.
+Having obtained your provisioning data, you need to add it to a Torizon OS image that, when flashed to multiple devices, will allow each device to provision itself automatically.
 This is the way to achieve the "at scale" part of provisioning at scale.

-Now, to do this, you use TorizonCore Builder again.
-The previously discussed build command can also be used to produce Torizon OS images with provisioning data installed.
-Make sure that you performed the proper configuration of the device for using online or offline updates and captured the changes to the image in the customization section of the file.
+Considering this scenario, make sure that you performed the proper configuration of the device for using online and/or offline updates and captured the changes to the image in the customization section of the file.

 For example: